dropbox/changes/docs/contributing.rst

 Background Workers
 ~~~~~~~~~~~~~~~~~~

-While it's likely you won't need to actually run the workers, they're managed via Celery:
+While it's likely you won't need to actually run the workers, they're managed via `Celery <http://www.celeryproject.org/>`_.

 ::

+    # Start a generic worker process
+    # the -B flag indicates to also start "celerybeat" which
+    # is utilized for periodic tasks.
     bin/worker -B

-.. note:: In development you can set ``CELERY_ALWAYS_EAGER`` to run the queue in-process.
-You likely don't want this if you're synchronizing builds as it can cause recursion errors.
+.. note:: In development you can set ``CELERY_ALWAYS_EAGER=True`` to run the queue tasks synchronously in-process.
+Generally we prefer to test throughs through automated integration tests, but this is useful if you want to QA and don't want to run several processes.

 Directory Layout